John Goodman

-Early life
+Early life and education

-Goodman was born in Affton, Missouri.
-His father, Leslie Francis Goodman, was a postal worker who died of a heart attack when John was two years old.
+John Stephen Goodman was born on June 20, 1952 in Affton, Missouri.
+His father, Leslie Francis Goodman, was a postal worker who died of a heart attack when Goodman was two years old.
 Goodman's mother, Virginia Roos (née Loosmore), was a waitress at Jack and Phil's Bar-B-Que, a retail store worker, and also took in laundry to support the family.
-Goodman has an older brother, Leslie, who is 14 years his senior, and a younger sister, Elisabeth, who was born six months after his father's death.
-He is of English, German, and Welsh ancestry and was raised Southern Baptist.
+Goodman has an older brother, Leslie, who is 14 years his senior, and a younger sister, Elisabeth, who was born six months after his father died.
+Goodman is of English, German, and Welsh ancestry and was raised Southern Baptist.

 Goodman described his childhood as alone and withdrawn after his father had died so early and his brother had left to go to college.
-He was bullied at school for being overweight.
-Until ninth grade, Goodman was in the Boy Scouts, which he said offered him the structure and camaraderie he missed; he additionally looked to Boy Scout leaders, and later, acting coaches, as father figures.
+Goodman was bullied at school for being overweight.
+Until ninth grade, Goodman was in the Boy Scouts, which he said offered him the structure and camaraderie he missed; Goodman additionally looked to Boy Scout leaders, and later, acting coaches, as father figures.
 His brother later returned home to help raise Goodman and his sister.
-As a child, Goodman spent a lot of time listening to the radio and reading comic books, initially subscribing to DC's Green Lantern and The Atom, and later turning to Marvel Comics.
-He also read his brother's copies of Mad and would later confess to shoplifting its paperback editions.
+As a child, Goodman spent a lot of time listening to the radio and reading comic books, initially subscribing to DC's Green Lantern and The Atom, before turning to Marvel Comics.
+He also read his brother's copies of Mad and later confessed to shoplifting its paperback editions.
 Goodman credits his brother with introducing him to comedy and bebop.

 Goodman went to Affton High School, where he played football (offensive guard and defensive tackle) and dabbled in theater.
-After graduating in 1970, he took a gap year.
-He earned a football scholarship to Missouri State University (then called Southwest Missouri State University, or "SMSU") in Springfield, but tore his ACL before ever suiting onto the field and instead channeled his energy into the school's theater program.
-He pledged to Sigma Phi Epsilon fraternity, although he did not join until several years later.
-He discovered the drama program and studied there with future Hollywood stars Kathleen Turner and Tess Harper.
-He remains close to his school friends.
-Goodman graduated with a Bachelor of Fine Arts in 1975.
-In 2013, the university presented Goodman with an honorary doctorate degree in humane letters.
+After graduating in 1970, Goodman took a gap year.
+He earned a football scholarship to Missouri State University (then called Southwest Missouri State University, or "SMSU") in Springfield but tore his ACL before ever suiting-up to go onto the field.
+Instead, Goodman channeled his energy into the school's theater program.

+Goodman pledged Sigma Phi Epsilon fraternity, though he did not join until several years later.
+Goodman discovered the university's drama program and studied there with future Hollywood stars Kathleen Turner and Tess Harper.
+In December 2013, Goodman stated his school friends were his closest ones.
+Goodman graduated with a Bachelor of Fine Arts in 1975, and in 2013, the university presented him with an honorary doctorate degree in humane letters.